Facebook Pixel7 Best Japanese Snack Box Subscriptions in 2021 | MSA

 Manga Spice Cafe opening box of products.

-The Cost: $38 per month, plus $5.95 shipping.
+The Cost: $39.50 per month, plus $5.95 shipping.
+Ships to the US.
 Subscribe here!

 All of the manga are English translations, and they’re curated to match a monthly theme.
 You’ll get detailed info about each work, and the selections are a good mix of humor, horror, and everything in between.
 The snacks are usually inexpensive fare that you’d find in a grocery store or gas station — Pocky sticks, candies, and other basics.
 The real draw is the manga, so while this is a fantastic subscription, it’s strictly for folks who love Japanese comic art.

 Our readers say that this snack service provides plenty of value (and our staff reviewers agree).
-Because some of the manga includes adult themes, Manga Spice Cafe recommends this box for readers age 15 and up.
+Because some of the manga includes adult themes, Manga Spice Cafe recommends this box for readers aged 15 and up.

 7. Best Non-Subscription Japanese Snack Box: Goldbelly

-What's In This Snack Box: Goldbelly offers meal kits from a variety of world-renowned restaurants, including quite a few Japanese options.
+What's In This Japanese Snack Box: Goldbelly offers meal kits from a variety of world-renowned restaurants, including quite a few Japanese options.
 For sweets, check out Goldbelly’s Best of Tomoko Sweets Box.
 Exquisitely crafted by pastry chef Tomoko Kato, this box includes assorted mochi, macarons, yuzu cookies, and other delights.
-It’s an expensive one-off purchase at $85, but it’s worth every penny.
+It’s an expensive one-off purchase at $89.95, but it’s worth every penny.

 Goldbelly’s site also has options for ramen, sushi, cakes, and just about everything else.
 Since their kits are sourced from high-end restaurants, you’ll pay a premium for each delivery, but dedicated foodies will find plenty to love here.
 Note: Some boxes can only deliver to certain regions of the United States, so use Goldbelly’s region page to find out what’s available in your area.